JorgeNachtigall/pacman-ai/README.md

-# PACMAN-AI | Berkeley AI Materials
+# PACMAN-AI | Challenge from Berkeley AI

 Project made for the Fundamentals of Artificial Intelligence discipline.